 could go changing a previous work.

 - Different audience than Kidou Tenshi Angelic Layer; most of the characters removed; plot-important characters killed off in the backstory; Shuuko/Icchan broken up for no apparent reason; and yet, it's too good for anyone to put in Fanon Discontinuity.
 Obviously, this was a test to see if Tsubasa Reservoir Chronicle, which is an Alternate Continuity of everything they've ever made that quickly degenerates into Darker and Edgier, would fly.
-It did.
+It did. note

 One of the manga's messages is "Leave Otakus alone!"

 - One of the things that Otaku are often accused of is loving material things (like Computers or Gaming Consoles or merchandise) more than actual humans.
 Chobits tries to say that there's nothing wrong with that as long as you do love.
+After all, the Chobits themselves were created to be surrogate daughters for a couple who otherwise couldn't have children; there was nothing superficial there.
+This is also why Chi's "on" button is where it is; Hideki cares more about his relationship with Chi and the memories they share than sexual pleasure.

 - Specifically, the Moe and assorted fetish otaku.
 Think about it: Attractive subservient robot girl, fetish-y outfits of the Elegant Gothic Lolita variety, a childlike demeanor in an artificial being that you can't get arrested with...
 That's just the main character!
 This was an attempt to cater to as many fetishes as possible (Shota Minoru, his Big Sister Complex, Older Woman/Younger Man, the repeated images of the Persocoms in the windows, the tiny laptop Persocoms, etc.) without being as blatant as they were in Miyuki-chan In Wonderland, allowing them to sell it to markets that might not allow obviously racier subjects.
 The Fetish Fuel is intentional, and the warm, fuzzy goggles through which the viewer sees Chobits is a subtle mockery of those who would accept it at face-value.
 After all, only maladjusted otaku - particularly those who feel their own fetishes are really totally normal, you guys - would buy into a series that says 'humans don't need other humans, just pliable cute robot dolls.'